U.S. Relations With Paraguay

 Bilateral Economic Relations

 The United States is one of the largest foreign investors in Paraguay.
 More than a dozen U.S. multinational firms have subsidiaries in Paraguay, including firms in the computer, agro-industrial, telecom, banking, and other service industries.
 More than 80 U.S. businesses have agents or representatives in Paraguay.
-Paraguay and the United States discuss investment and trade priorities at the Joint Council on Trade and Investment, a bilateral mechanism to advance common investment and trade objectives.
+Paraguay and the United States discuss investment and trade priorities under a new Trade and Investment Framework Agreement, a bilateral mechanism to advance common investment and trade objectives.

 Paraguay's Membership in International Organizations